top of page

 November 2022

 Our paper, titled “Chronic sleep loss disrupts rhythmic gene expression in Drosophila,” was published on Nov 18th, the w1118 World Drosophila Day!
-Check out my thread on Twitter about the findings we made and an interactive web portal for around-the-clock gene expression in Drosophila.
+Check out Dr. Li thread on Twitter about the findings we made and an interactive web portal for around-the-clock gene expression in Drosophila.

 October & November 2022